gmoshiko/stack-monitoring/README.md

 ## Stacktool

-Stacktool is build for maintain, and monitor the stack.
+Stacktool is built to maintaining and monitoring the stack.
-for example you can send any docker command to the docker driver inside the VM with just adding '--cmd'
+for example, you can send any docker command to the docker driver inside the VM with just adding '--cmd'

 ```
 ./stacktool.py docker --cmd ps
 ```

-it can do even more advance commands like that:
+it can do even more advanced commands like that:

 ```
 ./stacktool.py docker --cmd 'logs 60cbbccec46d'